pkseeg/personal-website/content/authors/admin/_index.md

   url: https://web.cs.dartmouth.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: cs phd student at Dartmouth College developing and testing ML and NLP tools for healthcare
+bio: nlp @ dartmouth college

 # Interests to show in About widget
 interests:
-- Machine Learning
+- nlp
-- Natural Language Processing
+- statistics
-- Healthcare
+- machine learning

 # Education to show in About widget
 education: